 1. Cooked Chicken

-Don’t give your dog raw chicken, though, as it can be contaminated with salmonella and other microbes.
+Don’t give your dog raw chicken from unknown sources, though, as it can be contaminated with Salmonella and other microbes.
 Also, remove any bones before feeding, as cooked chicken bones can break and become lodged in your dog’s esophagus or puncture their intestines during digestion.